 The easiest way to detect breast cancer is by taking an active role in your breast health.
 Making the time for your annual mammogram is key.

 The University of Kansas Cancer Center is among a select few in the nation, and the region's first, to earn National Cancer Institute designation.
 As a recognized leader in cancer care, we are the only cancer center in the region to offer the full continuum of breast cancer care.

 Specialized, dedicated team of breast radiologists

 When breast cancer is detected at its earliest stage, it is 98% curable.
 But it's up to you to schedule an annual screening.
 Get the peace of mind you deserve at The University of Kansas Health System.

 The American College of Radiology mandates breast radiologists read a minimum of 240 breast images per year.
-Each of our breast radiologists read more than 3,000 breast images per year.
+Our breast radiologists now read more than 17,000 images a year.
 They also have a higher cancer detection accuracy rate as a result of their expertise and experience.
 In fact, they detect early-stage breast cancer at almost double the national benchmark.

 Anyone who has experienced a suspicious mammogram knows the stress of waiting days or even weeks to hear the results or undergo additional tests.
 Normal, cancer-free results are delivered within a few days.
 If you require further testing after a mammogram, we work to eliminate your anxious wait.
 You will receive your diagnostic mammogram results the same day.

 We focus on privacy and comfort for women receiving breast imaging services.
 A spa-like setting in the Elaine Polsky Changing Suite at our Westwood location offers private changing rooms, comfortable gowns and secure lockers for your belongings.
 The aroma of lavender and orange peppermint is soothing and relaxing.